AdobeDocs/pass.en/help/authentication/mvpd-user-metadata-exchng.md

 User Metadata Key Points:

 * The MVPD passes user metadata to the Programmer's application during the authentication and authorization flows
-* Adobe Pass authentication saves the metadata values in the AuthN and AuthZ tokens
+* Adobe Pass Authentication saves the metadata values in the AuthN and AuthZ tokens
-* Adobe Pass authentication can normalize values for MVPDs that provide user metadata in different formats
+* Adobe Pass Authentication can normalize values for MVPDs that provide user metadata in different formats
 * Some parameters can be encrypted using the Programmer's key
 * Specific values are made available by Adobe, via a configuration change

 >[!NOTE]
 >
->User metadata is an extension to the static metadata (Authentication token TTL, Authorization token TTL, and Device ID) previously available in Adobe Pass authentication.
+>User metadata is an extension to the static metadata (Authentication token TTL, Authorization token TTL, and Device ID) previously available in Adobe Pass Authentication.

 ## Examples {#example-mvpd-user-metadata-exch}